specialprocedures/igdr.ch/content/posts/semnet-intro.md

 ![Similarity relationships at different top_k](images/posts/semnet/semantic_network_top_k.png)

 Higher values of `top_k` quickly result in heavily connected networks, but are strongly limited by `thresh`.

+`top_k` is passed to `Annoy` during search and affects performance.
+Higher values will take longer to run, given the larger search space required.

 ## Examples